-\subsection{Single-model symmetrized mixtures}
+\subsubsection{Single-model symmetrized mixtures}

 Ref.~\cite{Boyda:2020hsi} introduced a procedure to explicitly restore a discrete symmetry that is not respected by a given flow model by constructing a mixture.
 In this construction, each mixture component is the same flow model $\tilde{p}$, composed with an application of a symmetry transformation $t$ which acts as $\phi \rightarrow \phi' = t \circ \phi$.
-If $\{t_a\}$ is the group of transformations associated with the symmetry (including the identity), the probability of drawing some sample $\phi$ from the mixture is
+If $\{t_a\}$ is the group of (volume-preserving) transformations associated with the symmetry (including the identity), the density of some sample $\phi$ under the mixture is

 where the components are combined with equal weights $\rho_a = 1/|\{t_a\}|$ to explicitly encode the symmetry.
 By leaving these weights free to be tuned instead, this procedure can naturally be extended to distributions described by weakly broken symmetries, although this approach will eventually break down when the symmetry is strongly broken and the shapes of the modes become increasingly dissimilar.